hasanmd91/node_crud_database/README.md

 # Flower Database

 - crud application
-- to to run this project install node.js
+- To run this project install node.js
 - Clone the repository to somewhere on your hard drive
 - Open a command prompt and go to that directory
 - Type npm install to install all dependencies